Michael D. Haughey, P.E., HBDP, CEM, LEED AP

 Fire Protection, Sprinklers

 Michael D. Haughey, P.E.

 Michael D. Haughey, P.E. has been practicing mechanical engineering since 1974 and is licensed in Colorado (send us an e-mail if you need more information or a CV).
 Relevant qualifications and experience include:

-Past President Rocky Mountain Chapter ASHRAE (the American Society of Heating, Refrigerating, and Air Conditioning Engineers)
+Past President Rocky Mountain Chapter ASHRAE (the American Society of Heating, Refrigerating, and Air Conditioning Engineers) (Life Member)

 CRES (Colorado Renewable Energy Society) Board of Directors and Secretary

 USGBC (US Green Building Council) – Colorado Board of Directors, Programs Coordinator, Greenbuild 2006 Host Committee Chair

 32 years in Toastmasters International including past president of Cherry Creek Toastmasters

 Keynote Speaker for the Rocky Mountain Chapter ASHRAE 2004 Annual Tech Conference.